airspot-dev/krules/README.md

   )
 ```

-We assumed here that we are tacking items for a supply chain application where each item, according to a GS1
+:bangbang: We assumed here that we are tracking items for a supply chain application where each of them, according to a GS1
 specification, is identified by its [EPC code](https://www.epc-rfid.info/) which universally identify the corresponding
 physical object.
 Potentially, they could be billions.
 We are also tracking different entities (eg. warehouses,
 manufacturer, scanner, etc ...), some of them directly related to EPCs, accessed very often and concurrently, for
-example, any time an owned item produce or receive some kind of event.
+example, any time a related item produces or receive some kind of event.
 However they are In a fewer and more predictable
 number, so we'd like to keep them all backed by Redis.